compilit/spgetti/README.md

 }
 ```

-### For those paying attention

-If you've looked at my implementation you might have noticed that there is no difference in
-behaviour between the
-CommandHandlers and the QueryHandlers.
-Both have the ability to return values.
-It is true that
-returning a value from a
-Command enables the user of this library to still break with CQRS and perform reading operations
-inside CommandHandlers.
-This, however, is always possible.
-I considered this and decided that it was more important to
-provide an API that is
-consistent with other frameworks and libraries.
-Most writing operations return either the written
-object, the ID of the
-written object or some other kind of result.
-The whole point of having a separate Query and Command
-class is for reading
-purposes only.
-This way it should be clear to the reader that some operation is only about reading
-or about writing.

-For any operation, whether it is retrieving, changing or storing data, you'll write a Request<R> implementation, where R
-represents the return type.
-This Request<R> encapsulates the data required for the operations.
-The operation is an
-implementation of RequestHandler<T, R> where T is the exact implementation of the request, and R the return type.

-Once this RequestHandler is turned into a registered bean and you use the RequestDispatcher to dispatch your Request,
-the framework will take over an provide you with the correct return type after initiating the logic.

 ### Without CQRS

 The basic API you need is the spgetti-api, which is implemented in the spgetti-core and used in the